5 Tips For Making Up After An Argument

 SHADOW BOXING

 Our attachment style is not the only remnant of childhood that we tend to drag into relationships.
-We all have shadows.
+We all have psychological shadows.
 These are the parts of ourselves that have been neglected, hidden, and stuffed down.
 The parts of us that, as children, were not welcomed by our parents, our environment, and society.

 The problem is that our shadows tend to grow into big, beastly shadows the older we get.
 In a desperate attempt to draw our attention to our inner wounds, our shadows lash out louder and harder as the years roll by.